 MDT discussion with ER, PR and HER2 further information (where relevant).
 The core roles at the full MDT (to be carried out following cancer diagnosis) are lead clinician, radiologist, surgeon, pathologist, oncologist, CNS and relevant AHP, to review investigation results with an MDT coordinator / pathway navigator.
-An oncologist with in breast cancer and a radiologist with an established breast cancer interest should be present at the full MDT.
+An oncologist with experience in breast cancer and a radiologist with an established breast cancer interest should be present at the full MDT.
 The capacity required to deliver these core roles should be reflected in job plans.
 National guidance on how to maximise effectiveness of MDT meetings and the use of standards of care is available.
 Locally agreed, clear criteria for referral to MDT can also support with efficient pathway management.
 It is unlikely that all necessary management decisions will be made at a single MDT.

-Personalised care and support planning should be based upon the person and clinician(s) completing a Holistic Needs Assessment (HNA), usually soon after diagnosis.
-The HNA ensures conversations focus on what matters to the person, considering wider health, wellbeing, practical issues and support in addition to clinical needs and fitness. enables shared decision-making regarding treatment and care options.
+Personalised care and support planning should be based upon the person and clinician(s) completing a Holistic Needs Assessment (HNA) and personalised care and support plan, usually soon after diagnosis.
+The HNA ensures conversations focus on what matters to the person, considering wider health, wellbeing, practical issues and support in addition to clinical needs and fitness.
+The personalised care and support plan also enables shared decision-making regarding treatment and care options to be documented.

 *New pilots seeking to address breast pain pathways should maximise patient satisfaction, safety, and cost-effectiveness.
+They must also be able to provide an outcome for patients within the FDS 28 day timeframe for urgent referrals.
+There should be named clinical leadership and clear lines of accountability for ensuring these pathways are implemented safely, and for their performance against the FDS.

-The ABS position statement outlines two pathways for breast pain.
+The ABS position statement outlines two possible pathways for breast pain management.
 New breast pain pathways require evaluation.
-If you are developing a breast pain pathway, please contact the ABS and Breast Cancer Now to ensure you a pathway that is already being evaluated or join their service evaluation.
+If you are developing a breast pain pathway, please contact the ABS and Breast Cancer Now to ensure you implement a pathway that is already being evaluated or join their service evaluation.

 Secondary / metastatic / advanced breast cancers

 Patients with suspected new advanced or locally advanced breast cancer can present in several ways.
-If first presentation of breast cancer of any sort i.e. ‘de novo’, or a suspected late relapse (beyond 5 years) from a previous breast cancer, they may present acutely to General Practitioners, A&E, or via other sources.
+If this is the first presentation of breast cancer of any sort i.e. ‘de novo’, or a suspected late relapse (beyond 5 years) from a previous breast cancer, they may present acutely to General Practitioners, A&E, or via other sources.
 Patients unknown to the breast follow up team should be directed to the Surgical Breast Clinic Service for investigation.
+Any urgent GP referrals for suspected cancer that are diagnosed as metatstatic disease with an unknown primary are still covered by the FDS.

 It is envisaged that most patients that relapse within the 5 year follow up period will access surgical clinics via the Breast Cancer Nurse.
+Secondary breast cancers that are diagnosed through routine follow up are not included in the FDS but are subject to the 31-day standard for starting treatment from when the treatment decision was made.
+These are classed as ‘subsequent treatments’ in cancer waiting times data.

 Additional information